-- If your subject looks dark and you can’t change your angle, on most smart phones and cameras you can focus on the sky by tapping/holding the screen or holding the shutter release part way down and then lowering the camera to frame the subject the way you want.
-The settings from focusing on the sky are applied to the subject, which should then brighten.
+- If your subject looks dark and you can’t change your angle, on most smart phones and cameras you can focus on the ground by tapping/holding the screen or holding the shutter release part way down and then raising the camera to frame the subject the way you want.
+The settings from focusing on the ground are applied to the subject, which should then brighten.

 - Avoid flash whenever possible.
 Aside from the obvious red-eye and whited-out skin, photos taken with a basic flash lose a lot of tone and colour, and are difficult to retouch.
 If you have to use flash ensure you’re within 10′ of your subject, otherwise the flash won’t reach and will only illuminate whatever is in front of you (like the back of someone’s head).

 We highly recommend turning on your camera or smart phone’s grid functionality.
 This will help you get a straight, balanced, and visually pleasing photograph.
 While it’s possible to straighten a crooked horizon or subject if you have photo editing software, for most people it’s ideal to get it right the first time.
 Other things to think about: